OpenTransfr/Core/docs/index.rst

 .. image:: images/Network-Overview.png

 - A tiered system.
 The very top tier, called the root, is the most trusted part of the network.
-There can be more than one root, grouped together based primarily on latency between the nodes.
+There can be more than one root, each grouped together based primarily on latency between the nodes.
 It's their job to authorise transactions.
 Everyone connects up to the root to collect information and submit requests, optionally forming new tiers of servers around the root to help spread load.
 Everything root does is publically visible and verifiable by anyone.
 - Individual organisations in the root, each called a root node, hold a single 'vote' each.
 It doesn't matter how much computing power they have.
 - A majority of root nodes must all agree that a transaction is valid for it to go through.
 See the consensus mechanism for how they do that.
-- The tiering plus majority voting is what makes it a hybrid of centralised and distributed.
+- Tiers plus majority voting is what makes it a hybrid of centralised and distributed.
 This is considered most favourable because distributed systems have a habit of becoming centralised (think GitHub and Bitcoin itself), so it might as well be a trusted 'best of both'.
 - An organisation can become a root node if they are regulated by a recognised regulator in the root and submit a request to the root.
 We call this ascension and it's not required for a company to be able to send/ receive payments.
 - The root tracks current balances in all the known addresses.
 Addresses are anonymous and are the public keys of public-private key pairs.
 - Banks, known and trusted ones, store the set of private keys.
 - A username is related to a particular bank.
-A sender can ask a bank for a new address for a given username, then perform a transaction.
+A sender asks a bank for a new address for a given username then performs a transaction.
 - A transaction states which address value is coming from and which it is going to.
-It's signed using the senders private key.
+It's signed using the sender's private key.
 - Value enters the network when an issuer 'issues' it onto the network.
 For currencies, this would be a central bank role.
 For example, a central bank could receive its currency over a traditional transaction, and then issue the same amount onto the network.
 - There's only ever one issuer per commodity.
 This prevents any form of 'one pound/euro/dollar etc being worth more than another'.
 The Central Bank of a currency is intended to fulfil this role.
 - As the network handles multiple types of commodity, it has an exchange to swap one for another.
 - Everything will always be what we'll call a 'push' transaction; that's where the consumer is always sending value out of their account (either manually or as a result of a 'subscription'), rather than it being 'pulled' out by a merchant.
 This way the consumer can always see and know exactly what is going out of their bank and when, and cut something off without having to go through the existing major hassle of cancelling a card.
 Plus, merchants don't need to worry about security problems in order to take payments.
-- All payments will have much more metadata, known only by the users bank, allowing analysis and categorisation to be trivial.
+- All payments will have much more metadata, known only by the user's bank, allowing analysis and categorisation to be trivial.
 This would make things like tax payments entirely automatable.
-- Banks will share a common API allowing API users to setup subscriptions, perform payments, transfer an account to another bank etc.
+- Banks share a common API allowing users to setup subscriptions, perform payments, list history etc.

-The end results of the above are a network which is trustworthy, open, more secure than existing systems, distributed yet able to scale (because root is intended to be small groups of organisations and scaling problems would otherwise happen with the 'majority consensus' aspect) and built on a cryptographic guarentee.
+The end results of the above are a network which is trustworthy, open, more secure than existing systems, distributed yet able to scale (because root is intended to be small groups of organisations and scaling problems would otherwise happen with the 'majority consensus' aspect) and built on a cryptographic guarantee.

 For more detail on individual components, such as roots, issuers or commodities etc, see their related documentation.